 Rosie recommends trying to avoid dyed versions, which ‘are generally chemically treated in a pretty harsh way, which isn’t the best environmentally speaking.’
 Buying one or two versions such as these shouldn’t do too much harm though: ‘they do last for years and as a one-off purchase are a good way to inject a little floral fun into your life.’

 As well as traditional dried flowers, these days you can also buy gorgeous pampas grass and bunny tails for an extra hit of texture.
 These tend to be super tall, so can be housed in that spectacular vase you’ve been looking to fill.

-Dried flowers are also easier to post as they’re less delicate, meaning a lovely pick-me-up for your closest friend or family member who may be having a tough time right now.
+Dried flowers are also easier to post as they’re less delicate, making them the perfect pick-me-up for friends and family, whether they’re near or far.